Tommy Stinson: Guns N' Roses (1998–2014)

-Also in 1998, Stinson joined Guns N' Roses, Stinson was recommended to the group by his friend Josh Freese, who was the band's drummer at the time.
-Guitarist Richard Fortus described Stinson's role as the band leader and “ultimate musical director” during rehearsals and recordings when vocalist Axl Rose was away.
+In 1998, Stinson joined Guns N' Roses to replace Duff McKagan who quit due to creative differences and a desire to spend more time with his family.
+Stinson was recommended to the group by his friend Josh Freese, who was the band's drummer at the time.
+Stinson said he came to admire McKagan's musicianship but also added "Guns N' Roses were never my thing" during their early 1990s ascendency to stardom, and he auditioned mainly to have a chance to play with Freese.
+Guitarist Richard Fortus described Stinson's role as the band leader and "ultimate musical director" during rehearsals and recordings when vocalist Axl Rose was away.